 On the other hand, I don't feel like I'm particularly honoring them by pointing out that among the troops are war criminals and thieves and miscreants who harm their fellow soldiers, whose behavior I categorically do not want to support, or by using this day to talk about my objections to the multiple wars and not-wars we're currently fighting, even as I acknowledge the soldiers who honorably staff those wars don't have a choice where they're sent.

-It's easy to politicize this day, especially during a presidential election, to talk about which candidates are putting forth meaningful proposals to begin to address some of the ways in which we've let down our veterans, and which candidates are engaging in more of the bellicose grandstanding that suggests we will never not be at war, ever again.
+It's easy to politicize this day, especially right after an election, to talk about meaningful proposals, or the lack thereof, to begin to address some of the ways in which we've let down our veterans, or express concerns about the bellicose grandstanding that suggests we will never not be at war, ever again.
 But I don't want to do that, either.
 Not today.

 Which always leaves me not really knowing what to say.